Perez3von/Perez3von/README.md

 ### Hi there 👋

+I'm a Software Engineer with strong problem solving and communication skills .
+Detail-oriented, quick learner, and big believer in team work.
+Always ready to learn.

+Boston Based

 <!--
 **Perez3von/Perez3von** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.